omarabdiwali/pathfinding-visualizer/README.md

 ### Greedy Best-First Search
 Uses only the heuristic function to determine which node to explore next, without considering the cost so far.
 Not guaranteed to find the optimal path.

+## Maze Generation Algorithms

+### Recursive Backtracking
+Uses a depth-first approach with a stack.
+Carves passages by visiting random unvisited neighbors, backtracking when stuck.
+Produces long winding corridors with few dead ends.

+### Imperfect Maze
+Based on recursive backtracking but randomly removes some walls during rendering.
+Creates a maze with multiple paths and loops, making it less perfect and more complex.

+### Prim's Algorithm
+Begins with a single cell and grows the maze by randomly adding frontier cells.
+Creates a more organic, branching maze with many short dead ends.

 ## Tech Stack

 - **Frontend**: Next.js